deanwampler/Contract4J5/contract4j5/README.txt

 environment, as it requires no ajc build step.
 Instead, you use the special "-javaagent:..." option for the JVM when starting your test runs.
 See the target "_junitTemplate.loadtime.weaving" in ant/targets.xml, which demonstrates invoking junit tests and doing load-time weaving.
-(Not yet working; see note above.)

 The tests generate a LOT of output, but they should all pass.
 You'll see words